pyconau/2020-website/data/Page/attend.md

 ## I've got my ticket!
 What now?

-You'll get an email **the day before the event starts**, which will give you access to the Venueless attendee platform.
-You'll also be able to access it via your order confirmation email, and if you've lost that you can [request another from the "resend order links" page](https://pretix.eu/pyconau/online2020/resend/).
+You'll be able to access it via your order confirmation email, and if you've lost that you can [request another from the "resend order links" page](https://pretix.eu/pyconau/online2020/resend/).

 You don't need any special software&mdash;just any modern Web browser.
 You'll need a webcam and microphone to voice and video chat with other attendees, but that's optional.